-- 159. Exchange traded funds (ETFs) are open-ended CIS that trade throughout the day like a stock on the secondary market (i.e. through an exchange).
+159. Exchange traded funds (ETFs) are open-ended CIS that trade throughout the day like a stock on the secondary market (i.e. through an exchange).
 Generally, ETFs seek to replicate the performance of a target index and are structured and operate in a similar way.
 Like operating companies, ETFs register offerings and sales of ETF shares and list their shares for trading.
-As with any listed security (including some closed-ended investment companies), investors may trade ETF shares continuously at market prices, but ETF shares purchased in secondary market transactions usually are not redeemable from the ETF except in large blocks. - 160.
-ETFs may be index-based or actively managed, and may pursue their investment objectives using a physical or synthetic investment strategy.
+As with any listed security

+(including some closed-ended investment companies), investors may trade ETF shares continuously at market prices, but ETF shares purchased in secondary market transactions usually are not redeemable from the ETF except in large blocks.

+160. ETFs may be index-based or actively managed, and may pursue their investment objectives using a physical or synthetic investment strategy.
 Physical ETFs seek to meet their investment objective by holding physical securities and other assets.
 Synthetic ETFs seek to meet their investment objective by entering into a derivative contract (typically through a total return swap) with a selected counterparty.
-Because of the Sharī'ah issues associated with the use of derivatives, Islamic ETFs should be physical.
-Where an Islamic ETF replicates an index, this should be an Islamic index.36 - 161.
-In June 2013, IOSCO published "Principles for the Regulation of Exchange Traded Funds".37 This included recommendations on disclosure that are equally applicable to Islamic FTFs.
+Because of the Sharī'ah issues associated with the use of derivatives, Islamic ETFs are likely to be physical.
+Where an Islamic ETF replicates an index, this should be an Islamic index.